Under water: how the Bank of England threw markets a lifeline

 Chris Philp, chief secretary to the UK Treasury, said on Thursday he disagreed with the IMF's concerns about the government's tax-cutting budget, saying it would lead to long-term economic growth.

-"By the end of the day (Monday) we were saying if this continues we are in serious trouble," one fund manager at a large British corporate pension scheme said.
+"By the end of the day (Monday) we were saying if this continues we are in serious trouble," one fund manager at a large British corporate pension scheme told Reuters.

 "By Wednesday morning, we were saying this is a systemic problem.
 We were on the brink.
 It was like 2008 but on steroids because it happened so fast," the fund manager added.

-BlackRock, another big LDI manager, told clients on Wednesday that it would not allow them to replenish the collateral needed to keep a position open, a note from BlackRock seen shows.
+BlackRock, another big LDI manager, told clients on Wednesday that it would not allow them to replenish the collateral needed to keep a position open, a note from BlackRock seen by Reuters shows.

 BlackRock said in an emailed statement on Friday that it was cutting leverage in the funds and that it did not halt trading in them.